Morgan-Jensen-WSU/nvim/README.md

 # Lua NVIM Config
-lua config for neovim

-a work in progress
+Still a work in progress.
 Working off this playlist: https://youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ

+# Setup
+## Linux Systems
+* Get the current version of NeoVim by following the instructions in the `NeoVim Version` section.
+*
 # NeoVim Version
 Some plugins require neovim ver.
 0.7.0 or higher.
 To get newest version:
 * Download the appimage for the newest version [here](https://github.com/neovim/neovim/releases)